larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![battle editor set unlock stars](/images/battle_editor_star_button.png)

 (The requirement can be set independently for new game plus, so you can make your battle harder or easier to unlock on a second play through of the game.)
 The battle I made isn't super scary, so I'm going to set it to 20 blue stars.
 Players will be able to play my battle once they've earned 20 blue stars through story battles!
-For new game plus, I'm changing the requirement to gold stars – these are the big leagues kiddo, step up your game!
+For new game plus, I'm changing the requirement to gold stars â€“ these are the big leagues kiddo, step up your game!

 ![battle editor change unlock stars](/images/battle_editor_stars.png)